-Born in Pennsylvania in 1971, Ahmir Khalib Thompson, also known as Questlove, is the drummer and co-founder of the hip-hop/neo-soul group the Roots.
+Born in Pennsylvania in 1971, Ahmir Khalib Thompson, better known as Questlove, is the drummer and co-founder of hip-hop/neo-soul group the Roots.
 In addition to helping create the neo-soul movement, Questlove is known for his work on such groundbreaking hip-hop albums as Things Fall Apart (1999) and Phrenology (2002).
 Since 2008, he has come to popular acclaim as part of the house band for the Late Night with Jimmy Fallon talk show.

 Early Life and Career